Rainer Schüttler: Career

-2003-2009
+2003–2009

-In 2003, Schüttler became the first German since Boris Becker in 1989 to advance to the fourth round at all Grand Slams.
+In 2003, Schüttler became the first German since Boris Becker in 1989 to advance to the fourth round at all Grand Slam tournaments.
 He became the first German to reach a Grand Slam final, at the Australian Open, since Michael Stich was the runner-up at Roland Garros in 1996.
 En route to the final, which he lost in straight sets to Andre Agassi, he defeated Andy Roddick who would end the season as world No 1.

 In 2004, Schüttler reached his first career ATP Masters Series final in Monte Carlo by beating Gustavo Kuerten in the first round, Lleyton Hewitt in the third round, Tim Henman in the quarterfinal and Carlos Moyá in the semifinal.
 In the final, he lost to Guillermo Coria.
 That week, he would reach a career-high ranking of No. 5.
 Schüttler won a silver medal for Germany in men's doubles with partner Nicolas Kiefer at the 2004 Summer Olympics in Athens.
 2004 was the sixth straight year in which he finished in the ATP top 50.

-Schüttler reached his first career semifinal at Wimbledon by beating Santiago Ventura, James Blake, Guillermo García-López, Janko Tipsarević, and Arnaud Clément 6–3, 5–7, 7–6, 6–7, 8–6.
-His match with Clément was over five hours, completed in two days to reach the semifinals, in which Schuettler saved a match point at 6–5 down in the fifth set.
-He was defeated by eventual champion Rafael Nadal 1–6, 6–7, 4–6.
+Schüttler reached his first career semifinal at Wimbledon by beating Santiago Ventura, James Blake, Guillermo García López, Janko Tipsarević, and Arnaud Clément.
+His five set match with Clément was over five hours, completed in two days to reach the semifinals, in which Schuettler saved a match point at 6–5 down in the fifth set.
+He was defeated by eventual champion Rafael Nadal in straight sets.
 His achievement was a big surprise, since he entered the tournament ranked 94th and with a streak of 13 consecutive Grand Slam tournaments without making it past the second round.

-His 2009 season Schüttler started off at the Chennai Open, beating Prakash Amritraj 6–2, 4–6, 6–1.
-In the second round, he beat Simon Greul 6–4, 6–2, and in the quarterfinals Björn Phau, 6–2, 7–5.
+His 2009 season Schüttler started off at the Chennai Open, beating Prakash Amritraj.
+In the second round, he beat Simon Greul and in the quarterfinals Björn Phau.
 Unfortunately Schuettler had to withdraw from his semifinal match against Somdev Devvarman because of a wrist injury.
 He also withdrew from the tournament in Sydney.
-At the Australian Open, he was seeded 30th but lost in the first round to Israeli Dudi Sela 1–6, 6–2, 6–4, 6–4.
+At the Australian Open, he was seeded 30th but lost in the first round to Israeli Dudi Sela.
 He also participated in the doubles with Lu Yen-hsun, but they were defeated by Łukasz Kubot and Oliver Marach.
 In the first round in Rotterdam, he lost to Mario Ančić.
-He played the Open 13 in Marseille, defeating Laurent Recouderc in the first round 6–1, 6–4.
+He played the Open 13 in Marseille, defeating Laurent Recouderc in the first round.

 He competed at the ARAG World Team Cup in Germany, helping his country reach the final, where they lost to Serbia.

-In the second round at Wimbledon, though seeded 18th, he was upset by Dudi Sela, 7–6, 6–3, 6–2.
+In the second round at Wimbledon, though seeded 18th, he was upset by Dudi Sela.